Zadigo/nuxt-ganalytics/README.md

 ```
 The example above will send a `login` event with the parameter `method: 'Google'` when the button is clicked.

+> [!NOTE]
+> ⚠️ Events are sent only on the client-side.
+This means that the component will not render on the server-side and will not send events during SSR.

 Sending events can be also be debounced.
-This can be done by passing the `debounce` option to the `NuxtAnalytics` component.
+This can be done by passing the `debounce` option:

 ```vue
 <template>